jonascarpay/apecs/examples/Shmup.md

   newEntity (Particle t, pos, Velocity (V2 vx vy))
 ```

-Finally, we assemble all our pieces into a single system.
+Finally, we assemble all our pieces into a single System.

 ``` haskell
 step :: Float -> System' ()